javiervela/http_cli_webclient/README.md

 - Optionally saves the response content to a file.
 - Supports HTTP/1.0.
 - Measures and displays the round-trip time (RTT) for the request.
+- Measures and displays individual packet sizes and times.
+- Measures and displays RTT and RTTvariance using TCP_INFO.

 ### Enhancements